emberian/cargo-lite/README.rst

 =================
-cargo-lite v0.2.0
+cargo-lite v0.3.0
 =================

 ``cargo-lite`` is an interim package manager for Rust that is sloppily designed and implemented, intended to have something that "just works" until there is a package manager that works reliably and well.
-It depends on sh_, docopt, and toml.
 This isn't intended to grow into a production-quality package manager.

 What does it do?
 It fetches dependencies and builds them.
-Eventually it will be able to update deps by fetching from hg/git, and also when rustc version changes.
-That's it.
-That's all it does.
-No fancy configurable package script (a la rustpkg), no fancy only-rebuild-what-is-necessary, no handling of cyclic dependencies, etc.
+It can fetch from git, hg, or local directories.
+It doesn't do any handling of versions etc. It will rebuild when dependencies change, as well as when rustc's version changes.

 Installation
 ------------